 - Prepare EXTRA cash for provisions.
 Bring US Dollars!
 We exchanged our dollars in every country we went to.

-- SCAM at the Cambodia-Thai border is REAL!
+- Scammers at the Cambodia-Thai border are REAL!
 My readers have told me that they didn’t allow it to happen to them and they stood their ground bypassing the scammers (yes that involves people in the immigration vicinity).
 While I support proper practice of our rights, I also suggest that YOU choose your battles.
-Don’t ever be rude.
+Don’t ever be rude because they might gang up on you.
 Remember, you are a foreigner in their country.

 Hep hep!?
 Hoorayyy!
 Napagod ako mga bes.
 Hahaha!!!
 I hope this will be of big help to everyone of you who’s planning to do this Indochina travel.
 If you have two weeks or more to spend, please do so!
 There were a lot of things that we missed out due to time constraints but it was still epic.
 Don’t hesitate to try something new and interact with your fellow travelers there.
 Leave something good in every destination you go to.
 Helping some locals and small businesses is one way of achieving it.